User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Model and Preliminaries

 A novel contribution of the paper is to provide a natural, yet general, model of the effect of the ad quality on the user's responsiveness to ads in the future.
 We model the user effects of showing good or poor ads using a Markov Decision Process (MDP).
-Suppose that the user, at round $t$ has a \emph{user-specific} click-through rate (or propensity to click), $\ctr_t$, which is used to measure the probability that the user is willing to click an ad that is shown to her.
+Suppose that the user, at round $t$ has a \emph{user-specific} click-through rate (or propensity to click), $\ctr_t$\footnote{\grigorisnote{For simplicity, we assume that all the slots are associated with the same click-through rate.
+Our results also hold when the click-through rate is different for each slot.}}, which is used to measure the probability that the user is willing to click an ad that is shown to her.
 Without loss of generality,\footnote{Our model allows the ad-specific click-through rate, but we hide this factor in the value $v_i$ of each ad $i$.} we assume $\ctr_t$ is independent of the ad shown to the user.
 If $W \subseteq [n]$ is the set of ads that are shown then we assume that that the next round click-through-rate $\ctr_{t+1}$ is drawn from some distribution denoted by $P_W(\cdot | \ctr_t)$.
 In the case of single-slot auctions, we will also use $P_i$ to denote $P_{\{i\}}$ for $i \in [n]$ and $P_0$ to denote $P_{\emptyset}$.
 For our results in Section~\ref{sec:simple-mechanism}, which focuses on single-slot auctions, we do make a further simplifying assumption that assumes the ctr in the next round $\ctr_{t+1}$ depends only on $\ctr_t$ and $q_i$ and not on the identity of the ad.
 We also assume that quality is binary.
 Intuitively, this means an ad is either good or bad.